 One of the best aspects of working at an academic medical center is having the freedom to proactively respond to the needs of patients.
 Our gestational carrier program was born as a result of patients having their eggs harvested and resulting embryos frozen at UT Southwestern but could not carry the pregnancy themselves while wanting to have their babies.

 This essential addition to our infertility program offers hope to couples who might have never had their own children.
-Couples don’t have to be wealthy celebrities like Kanye and Kim Kardashian West to seek gestational surrogacy services.
+Couples don’t have to be celebrities to seek gestational surrogacy services.
 We help people from all walks of life across North Texas successfully conceive, and protecting the safety and health of both the carrier and the baby is our highest priority.

 There are many important points to consider before embarking on the sometimes long and emotional journey of surrogate pregnancy, but when you’re ready, our care team will be there with you, from preconception screening through delivery and beyond.